 After assessment, if a school decides to provide a student with SEND support, parents/carers will be informed formally.
-We will talk to parents and carers regularly to set clear outcomes and review progress towards them, discuss the activities and provide support that will continue to help the student to achieve.
-In addition we will work closely with the parent and the student to ensure that within the plan there is clear responsibilities identified for Haileybury Turnford, the parent, and the student.
+We will liaise with parents and carers regularly to discuss interventions, support and their child's progress so that we can continue to adapt and provide support that will continue to help the student to achieve.
+In addition, we will work closely with the parent and the student to ensure that within the plan there are clear responsibilities identified for Haileybury Turnford, the parent, and the student.